ipfs-shipyard/ipfsx/RATIONALE.md

 This makes adding multiple blocks significantly easier and allows us to easily integrate with [`js-unixfsv2-draft`](https://github.com/mikeal/js-unixfsv2-draft).

+## `dag.put`

+### CID codec default value

+The default value for CID codec is changed from `dag-pb` to `raw`.
+This is to encourage users of the API to add correctly formed data.

+### Iterator input

+This makes adding multiple DAG nodes significantly easier.

+## `dag.resolve`

+Now exists and will work with an embedded JS node or when talking to the daemon via the API.

 ## `mkdir` & `cp`

 ### No format or hashAlg options